-4.4.1 A proposal must comply with all the requirements of the RFP and meet all mandatory technical evaluation criteria.
+4.4.1 A proposal must comply with all the requirements of the RFP.
 If it is determined that a proposal does not comply with any of the requirements of the RFP, such proposal will be declared non-responsive and will not be given further consideration.
 The responsive proposal with the lowest evaluated price will be considered for award of a contract.